mastercomfig/mastercomfig/CONTRIBUTING.md

 Yay!
 You made your changes and now it's time to send to off to be included in the config.
 Just [make a new pull request](https://github.com/mastercoms/tf2cfg/compare) and name it something nice and descriptive!
 In your post, why you made the change along with any other information you find important.

+# Testing Config Changes

+There are several steps you should take before making or accepting changes to the config.

+## Benchmarking

+Use [meb's benchmark](http://www.teamfortress.tv/7598/tf2-benchmarks) to do basic testing on options.

+## Bot match

+After the results are positive with the benchmark, measure your average FPS in a local bot match.

+## Casual match

+After the results are positive with the local bot match, measure your average FPS in a casual match.